icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [PaaS to AKS](https://github.com/robhabraken/paas-to-aks) - Boilerplate project for deploying Sitecore 10.0.* to Azure AKS coming from an Azure PaaS architecture for Sitecore.
 That includes ARM templates for External Data Services, required to run Sitecore k8s in production and scripts to support a full Infrastructure-as-Code setup for Sitecore on AKS.
 - [Sitecore Deployment on Kubernetes Example](https://github.com/georgechang/sitecore-k8s) - An example of a Sitecore 10.1 XP0 deployment onto AKS with SolrCloud.
 It should deploy: 1)Sitecore 10.1 XP0; 2)Microsoft SQL Server 2019; 3)Zookeeper 3.4 (3 replicas); 4)Solr 8.4 (3 replicas)
 - [Sitecore Module Docker Asset Image Creator](https://github.com/KayeeNL/sitecore-module-docker-asset-image-creator) - A script to handle the auto creation of a Docker Asset Image for a given Sitecore module
+- [Test Sitecore Packages](https://github.com/michaellwest/test-sitecore-packages) - Provides a way to quickly and conveniently install packages as part of a docker image build or after startup of your containers.
+Useful for module developers or teams that need to verify build artifacts work in a vanilla instance of XM.
+Supports XM, SPE, SXA, and any custom module zip/scwdp or generic zip files.

 - [Sitecore Content Hub Importer](https://github.com/vasiliyfomichev/content-hub-importer) - Sitecore Content Hub Asset Importer; allows importing image assets from various data sources into Sitecore Content Hub.